gillibrand/keyframe-click/README.md

 ## 📋 Future enhancements

-- Mobile version
+- [x] Mobile version
+  - Works on small touch screens now.
+Still more improvements needed for switching labels.
-- More preview images
+- [x] More preview images
+  - Added text preview.
+More choices still needed.
-- Additional properties
+- [ ] Additional properties
   - This handles the most common GPU accelerated properties, but there are uses for other ones.